-Mala Ahuja Harker is a member of the firm's Management Committee.
-She represents individuals and corporations in the financial services, pharmaceutical, and other industries in connection with white collar, securities, employment, and complex commercial litigation matters.
+Mala Ahuja Harker represents individuals and corporations in the financial services, pharmaceutical, and other industries in connection with white collar, securities, employment, and complex commercial litigation matters.
+She has particular strength in matters with both regulatory enforcement and civil litigation elements and significant experience with cross-border matters.
+In addition to her active white collar and litigation practice, Mala is also a member of the firm's Management Committee.

-Prior to rejoining Friedman Kaplan, where she was formerly a partner, Ms. Harker served as an Assistant United States Attorney for the District of New Jersey from 2011 through 2017.
-In this role, Ms. Harker investigated and prosecuted cases involving sophisticated financial frauds, insider trading, securities violations, mortgage and bank fraud, tax evasion, money laundering, public corruption, identity theft and cybercrime, as well as violent crime and drug offenses, among others.
+Prior to rejoining Friedman Kaplan, where she was formerly a partner, Mala served as an Assistant United States Attorney for the District of New Jersey from 2011 through 2017.
+In this role, Mala investigated and prosecuted cases involving sophisticated financial frauds, insider trading, securities violations, mortgage and bank fraud, tax evasion, money laundering, public corruption, identity theft and cybercrime, as well as violent crime and drug offenses, among others.

-Ms. Harker’s work for the U.S. Attorney’s office included a long term investigation involving corruption at the Newark Watershed Conservation & Development Corporation, which resulted in the conviction of several high ranking employees and outside contractors of the agency.
+Mala’s work for the U.S. Attorney’s office included a long term investigation involving corruption at the Newark Watershed Conservation & Development Corporation, which resulted in the conviction of several high-ranking employees and outside contractors of the agency.

-Ms. Harker was selected to Chambers & Partners' list of ranked lawyers in the Litigation: White-Collar Crime & Government Investigations in New Jersey category of the 2021 and 2022 Chambers USA guides.
+Mala was selected to Chambers & Partners' list of ranked lawyers in the Litigation: White-Collar Crime & Government Investigations in New Jersey category of the 2021, 2022, and 2023 Chambers USA guides.
 A description of the selection methodology can be found here.
 (No aspect of this advertisement has been approved by the Supreme Court of New Jersey.)

 - Representation of WeWork co-founder and former CEO and Chairman Adam Neumann and affiliated company We Holdings LLC in a Delaware Chancery Court action, which was consolidated with an action commenced by a Special Committee of WeWork’s Board of Directors, challenging the decision of WeWork’s majority institutional shareholder to terminate a multibillion-dollar tender offer.